 How to Use Survey Questions in Market Research

 First, you need to make sure it’s a survey you’re after.
-In some cases, you may find that it’s actually a questionnaire that you need (read more here to learn the difference: Survey Vs. Questionnaire).
+In some cases, you may find that it’s actually a questionnaire that you need (read more here to learn the difference: Survey Vs. Questionnaire), or a research quiz.
 In any case, though, you will need to use the right type of questions.

 To determine the right type of questions for your survey, consider these factors: